 HOW DOES THE VIP PROGRAM BENEFIT YOUR CHAPTER?

 The VIP program may benefit your chapter in many ways.
 It is a good way to build a strong relationship with someone important to your chapter or in a similar field that may benefit from attending the AALL meeting.
 Inviting a VIP to attend the AALL Conference will also give them an idea of what issues are important to law librarians and legal information professionals.
 It can even be used as the starting place for a specific project or collaboration on a presentation, publication, etc.

 The VIP Program allows your chapter to establish new relationships or strengthen existing ones with members of your local community.
 The individual(s) chosen may be someone influential in your legal or government community.
 You may consider people with whom a relationship would provide long term benefits, either in the form of cooperative projects or even press coverage.
 Among the individuals that your chapter might consider as potential VIP guest(s) are:

-- President of your local or state bar association or the chair of bar's technology committee
+- President of your local or state bar association

 - Dean or faculty members from your local or regional library school